 Professor Dr. Martin Gruebele

-University of Illinois at Urbana-Champaign, USA, James R. Eiszner Professor of Chemistry, Professor of Physics, and Professor of Biophysics and Computational Biology
+University of Illinois at Urbana-Champaign, USA, James R. Eiszner Chair in Chemistry, Professor of Physics, and Professor of Biophysics and Computational Biology

 Professor Dr. Jan-Anders Månson